Return to Index

 In the case of normal cell proliferation,when the appropriate number of cells has been produced (and cells begin to crowd each other) growth inhibitory factors trigger a negative feedback mechanism to reduce the rate of cell growth.
 While positive feedback can occur normally, the production of excess growth factors by cells drives an abnormal positive feedback loop.

 Not all abnormally growing cells are cancerous.
 For example, the term hyperplasia refers to a type of noncancerous growth consisting of rapidly dividing cells, which leads to a larger than usual number of structurally normal cells.
 Hyperplasia may be a normal tissue response to an irritating stimulus.
-For example, the callus that forms on your hand when you first learn to swing a tennis racket or a golf club is an example of hyperplastic skin cells.
+Calluses that form on your hand when you first learn to swing a tennis racket or a golf club is an example of hyperplastic skin cells.
 Although hyperplasia is considered reversible, it some cases it indicates an increased risk of cancer.
 An example is hyperplasia of the lining of the uterus (endometrium).

 Dysplasia is another noncancerous type of abnormal cell growth characterized by the loss of normal tissue arrangement and cell structure.
 Dysplastic cells lose the normal architecture that characterizes normal tissues, and may show physical and chemical changes that distinguish them from their normal counterparts.
 They may have changes in their DNA, or they may have visible changes in their cell structures (especially the cell nucleus) that can be seen under the microscope.
 These visible changes are often useful in detecting dysplasia early, before it progresses, as it sometimes (but not always) does lead to cancer.
 An example is cervical dysplasia, which may become cervical cancer if left untreated over a long period of time.

 The most severe form of dysplasia, carcinoma in situ, can actually be considered a form of cancer.
-In Latin, the term "in situ" means "in place," so carcinoma in situ refers to an uncontrolled growth of cells that remains in the original location (in place) and does not invade surrounding tissue as cancer cells eventually do.
+In Latin, the term "in situ" means "in place".
+Carcinoma in situ refers to an uncontrolled growth of cells that remains in the original location (in place) without invading surrounding tissue, as cancer cells eventually do.
 Carcinoma in situ however, is considered more serious than moderate dysplasia because the risk of local invasion is much higher.
 This is why, when discovered, carcinoma in situ is usually removed surgically.
 Image 6 illustrates the different types of abnormal cell growth.

 |Image 6: Types of abnormal cell growth|